Summer Student Research Program

-The Burke Medical Research Institute (BMRI) invites interested and qualified undergraduate students to apply to our undergraduate summer student research program (SSRP).
-The purpose of this program is to give students interested in pursuing a career in biomedical sciences the opportunity to conduct cutting edge research.
-Interested students are expected to meet the following minimum criteria:
+The Burke Medical Research Institute (BMRI) invites interested and qualified undergraduate students to apply to our Summer Student Research Program (SSRP).
+The purpose of this program is to give undergraduate students interested in pursuing a career in biomedical sciences the opportunity to conduct cutting edge research.
+Participants will be part of a laboratory research project related to neural repair and rehabilitation.
+Summer research students will have considerable direct interaction with their faculty mentors and the BMRI staff.

-Participants can expect considerable direct interaction with their faculty mentors on a project related to neural repair and rehabilitation.
-This 10-week program will run from June 3rd through August 9th.
-Students will also need to be available the week prior to the start of the program for health screening.
-Trainees will receive a stipend of $3,500, which will begin starting July 1st.
+The SSRP is a 10-week program that will run from June 1st through August 7th.
+Participants need to be available between May 26th–May 30th for a mandatory health screening.
+Trainees will receive a stipend of $3,000 that begins July 1st.
 Housing and transportation are not provided and are the responsibility of each trainee.

 All interested applicants are welcome to contact the program coordinator with any questions regarding this process.

 Dianna Willis, Ph.D.

 Alexandra Agins — Fordham University